svenslaggare/gitnotes/README.md

 > commit
 ```

-These command will first enter interactive mode, then start a new commit that will combine the edits to two notes into one commit.
+With these command, we will first enter interactive mode, then start a new commit that will combine the edits to two notes into one commit.